edu-sharing/php-auth-plugin/Readme.md

 By default, the web component is bundled using ESM.
 If you need AMD (for example for apps using require.js) simply change ```rendering-service``` to ```rendering-service-amd``` in the links.

 **NOTE**:
-When using the AMD bundle, you need to tell webpack where to look for assetsa dn chunks:
+When using the AMD bundle, you need to tell webpack where to look for assets and chunks:

 ```
 window.__EDUSHARING_PUBLIC_PATH__ = `${repoUrl}/web-components/rendering-service-amd/`;